SoftwareGuy/NodeListServer/README.md

 [Serializable]
 public class NodeListServerListEntry
 {
+    // The secret key on the master server config public string serverKey;
+    // Random generated UUID
+	public string serverUuid;
 	// IP address.
 Beware: Might be IPv6 format, and require you to chop off the leading "::ffff:" part.
 YMMV. public string ip;
 	// Name of the server.
-    public string name;
+	public string serverName;
 	// Port of the server.
-    public int port;
+	public int serverPort;
-    // Number of players on the server. public int players;
+	// Number of players on the server. public int serverPlayers;
-    // The number of players maximum allowed on the server. public int capacity;
+	// The number of players maximum allowed on the server. public int serverCapacity;
 	// Extra data.
 	public string extras;
 }

 ```